ZodiacalComet/green2epub/README.md

             Path for the generated epub file

         --green-color <COLOR>
-            Color of the green highlight
+            RGB color of the green highlight in hexadecimal notation

             [default: #2CAF26]

         --spoiler-color <COLOR>
-            Color of the spoiler highlight
+            RGB color of the spoiler highlight in hexadecimal notation

             [default: #000]